Combatd/Hybrid_Cloud_Foundations/README.md

 Prism offers Dynamic Monitoring, using VM behavioral learning.
 The system learns the behavior of each VM and establishes a dynamic threshold as a performance baseline for each resource assigned to that VM.
 Each of the resource charts represents the baseline as a blue shaded range.
 If a given data point for a VM strays outside the baseline range (higher or lower), the system detects an anomaly and generates an alert.
 The anomaly is noted on the performance charts for easy reference and follow-up.

 If the data point’s anomalous results persist over time, the system learns the VM’s new behavior and adjusts the baseline for that resource.
 With behavioral learning, performance reporting delivered via Prism helps organizations better understand their workloads and have early knowledge of issues that traditional static threshold monitoring would not otherwise discover.

+### Prism Performance Monitoring: Creating Charts
+In addition to the default charts that Prism presents you with, you can also create custom charts to monitor specific elements of your cluster.
+You can create two types of charts: metric or entity.

+A metric chart monitors the performance of a single metric on one or more entities.
+For example, you can create a single chart that monitors the content cache hits for multiple hosts within a cluster.

+An entity chart monitors the performance of one or more metrics for a single entity.
+For example, you can create a single metric chart that monitors a particular host, for metrics such as Disk I/O Bandwidth for Reads, Disk I/O Bandwidth for Writes, and Disk IOPS.